Teriks/LibLSLCC/README.md

 and allow you to load the WiX Project type, so you can build the **LSLCCEditorInstaller** project that is part of this particular solution file.

-Please make note that WiX will only integrate with Visual Studio if it is installed **After** you install the version of Visual Studio your going to use.
+Please make note that WiX will only integrate with Visual Studio if it is installed **after** you install the version of Visual Studio your going to use.
 See http://wixtoolset.org/ for all versions of Visual Studio that WiX it is compatible with.